-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 - starting a process to reach a settlement agreement among the parties;

-- requesting a conciliation from the court (ie, to start a procedure under which the court invites the parties to reach a settlement); or
+- requesting conciliation from the court (ie, to start a procedure under which the court invites the parties to reach a settlement); or

 - filing a judicial claim.

-For damages claims where the post-Directive 2014/104/EU regime applies, the five-year limitation period included in Article 74 of the Law on the Defence of Competition applies.
+For damages claims where the Directive 2014/104/EU regime applies, the five-year limitation period included in Article 74 of the Law on the Defence of Competition applies.
 This limitation period starts to run when:

 - the anti-competitive behaviour has ceased; and